Recently in the pollinator world in Atlanta, we have two news stories to share with you.

 Bee City USA is an initiative that started in Asheville, NC and became a national program in June 2013.
 Bee City ”encourages city leaders to celebrate and raise awareness of the contribution bees and other pollinators make to our world” it also helps municipalities to coordinate educational efforts by networking and sharing information with the community.

-At each meeting, attendees were organized into subcommittees to discussed which points will be important to highlight on the document to present to City Council.
+At each meeting, attendees were organized into subcommittees to discussed which points will be important to highlight the document to present to City Council.

 Benefits for the Bee Atlanta Resolution can be read at Action Items Bee City Atlanta and the action plan here Bee City Atlanta Resolution.
 You can also visit the Facebook page Bee City Atlanta for updates.